-The EOPS/CARE offices at the Santa Rosa and Petaluma campuses are wheel chair accessible.
-There is Braille signage for all the room numbers in the Bertolini building.
-Update to signage is needed to add newer programs, for example our Foster Youth Programs & CalWORKs at the Santa Rosa & Petaluma locations.
+An update to signage is needed to add newer programs, for example our Foster Youth Programs & CalWORKs at the Santa Rosa location.
+Our current sign fell off during covid and is still sitting in the hallway although we have submitted requests for new signage.
 The front office door into the lobby (RM #4722) from the outer hallway on the second floor of Bertolini in Santa Rosa needs an automatic door opener for wheelchair access.